helpkoki/VULTUE/README.md

 #VULTURE

-# FormEase - AI-Driven Form Assistance
+# VULTURE - AI-Driven Form Assistance

-Welcome to the FormEase GitHub repository!
-FormEase is an AI-powered platform designed to assist users in completing complex forms effortlessly.
+Welcome to the VULTURE GitHub repository!
+VULTURE is an AI-powered platform designed to assist users in completing complex forms effortlessly.
 This repository contains the source code, development history, and supporting materials for the FormEase platform.

 ## Repository Structure